dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 ### Disable unused features

-Blazor WebAssembly's runtime includes the following .NET features that can be disabled if the app doesn't require them for a smaller payload size:
+Blazor WebAssembly's runtime includes the following .NET features that can be disabled for a smaller payload size if the app doesn't require them:

 * A data file is included to make timezone information correct.
 If the app doesn't require this feature, consider disabling it by setting the `BlazorEnableTimeZoneSupport` MSBuild property in the app's project file to `false`: